Psychiatry is the branch of medicine focused on the diagnosis, treatment and prevention of mental, emotional and behavioral disorders.

 Psychiatrists often prescribe medications in combination with psychotherapy.

-Other treatments are also sometimes used.
+Interventional psychiatry describes procedures used when medications and psychotherapy are ineffective in restoring a patient to full health.
 Electroconvulsive therapy (ECT), a medical treatment that involves applying electrical currents to the brain, is used most often to treat severe depression that has not responded to other treatments.
-Deep brain stimulation (DBS), vagus nerve stimulation (VNS), and transcranial magnetic stimulation (TMS) are a few of the newer therapies being used to treat some mental disorders.
-Light therapy is used to treat seasonal depression.
+Deep brain stimulation (DBS), vagus nerve stimulation (VNS), transcranial magnetic stimulation (TMS), and ketamine treatment are a few of the newer therapies being used to treat some mental health disorders.
+Psychedelic drugs such as psilocybin are being studied for future treatment potential.

 To become a psychiatrist, a person must complete medical school and take a written examination for a state license to practice medicine, and then complete four years of psychiatry residency.
+In other words, it typically takes 12 years of education after high school to become a general adult psychiatrist, and up to 14 years to become a child and adolescent psychiatrist.
 The first year of residency training is typically in a hospital working with patients with a wide range of medical illnesses.
 The psychiatrist-in-training then spends at least three additional years learning the diagnosis and treatment of mental health, including various forms of psychotherapy and the use of psychiatric medications and other treatments.
-Training takes place in in-patient, out-patient, and emergency room settings.
+Training takes place in office, hospital, and emergency room settings, and community sites such as primary care.

 After completing residency training, most psychiatrists take a voluntary written and oral examination given by the American Board of Psychiatry and Neurology to become a "board certified" psychiatrist.
 They must be re-certified every 10 years.

 Some psychiatrists also complete additional specialized training after their four years of general psychiatry training.
-They may become certified in:
+They may become certified in the following fellowships which as certified by the Accreditation Council on Graduate Medical Education (ACGME):

 Some psychiatrists choose additional training in psychoanalysis or in psychiatric research.